Illustration

 Consumer Attorneys of California is committed to protecting the health and safety of all those who attend our events.

-CAOC is committed to providing a safe and enriching experience for all attendees at our 62nd Annual Convention.
+CAOC is committed to providing a safe and enriching experience for all attendees.
 We are pleased to inform you that San Francisco's civic leaders are actively engaged in implementing significant changes.
 Together with the concerted efforts of city leaders and enhanced security measures, we are confident that you will find San Francisco to be a welcoming and secure environment.

 COVID requirements: We will follow the current State and Local Guidelines.